Kieran Hodgson: Career

+Hodgson's parody of The Crown (Season 4) in 2020 went viral around the globe, and other of his impressions can be found via Bad TV Impressions, including those of The Queen's Gambit and House of Gucci.

-In 2022 he appeared as Prince Andrew in the Channel 4 programme Prince Andrew: The Musical; he also co-wrote the music and lyrics.
+In 2022 Hodgson appeared as Prince Andrew in the Channel 4 programme Prince Andrew: The Musical; he also co-wrote the music and lyrics.
+Also in 2022 he narrated Denise Mina's Three Fires for BBC Radio.

+In 2023 he appeared in DC superhero film The Flash, in the role of Sandwich Guy.

 Personal life

 Hodgson is a keen musician.
-He is a fan of romantic music, in particular the music of Gustav Mahler, and this was the topic of his stand-up show Maestro.
+He is a fan of Romantic music, in particular the music of Gustav Mahler, and this was the topic of his stand-up show Maestro.
 Hodgson learned both the violin and piano as a child.
 He played in the North London Sinfonia for eight years, from 2012 to 2020.
+In January 2025 Hodgson was a winner of the BBC quiz show Celebrity Mastermind, with Mahler as his specialised subject.

+Hodgson promotes his work with his own Instagram channel.